 - Category: Project Release News

-The Joomla! community is pleased to announce the immediate availability of Joomla!
-1.5.4 [Naiki].
-This is a normal maintenance release which includes a few low to moderate security issues, many bug fixes, and several very nice improvements.
-It has been a little over ten weeks since Joomla!
-1.5.3 was released on April 24, 2008.
-The Development Working Group's goal is to continue to provide regular, frequent updates to the Joomla! community containing the latest bug fixes and minor enhancements.
+The Joomla Project is pleased to announce the immediate availability of Joomla 1.5.8 [Wohnaiki].
+This release contains a number of bug fixes and two moderate-level security fixes.
+It has been around two months since Joomla 1.5.7 was released on September 9, 2008.
+The Development Working Group's goal is to continue to provide regular, frequent updates to the Joomla community.

 - Category: General News